hnaciri-1337/ArgoCD-Image-Updater/README.md

-# InceptionOfThings: GitOps with ArgoCD, OCI Registry, and Image Updater
+# GitOps with ArgoCD, OCI Registry, and Image Updater

 ## 🚀 Overview